phalcon/blog/_posts/2013-04-01-looking-forward-phalcon-in-assembler.md

 Phalcon\Asm::run($asm);
 ```

-We are looking forward to the support of the community to begin this​ new phase.
+We are looking forward to the support of the community to begin this new phase.
 If you work in PHP and also are an expert in assembler, we invite you to join us.

 Enjoy!